2021 American League Division Series

-The higher seeded team of each series hosted Games 1, 2, and (if necessary) 5, while the lower seeded team hosted Game 3 and (if necessary) 4.
+The team with the better regular season record (higher seed) of each series hosted Games 1, 2, and (if necessary) 5, while the lower seeded team hosted Game 3 and (if necessary) 4.
 Following the series, the Red Sox and Astros met in the 2021 American League Championship Series, with the Astros winning the series, 4 games to 2.
 The Astros would go on to lose the 2021 World Series to the National League champion Atlanta Braves, 4 games to 2.

 Background

 Seeds one through three were determined by regular season winning percentages among division-winning teams (with any ties broken by head-to-head records).
 The final team was the winner of the American League Wild Card Game, played between the league's fourth and fifth seeded teams.